 System software owns the policy for deciding which SINIT module to load.
-In many case, it must load the previously loaded SINIT AC module in order to unseal data sealed to a previously launched environment.
+In many cases, it must load the previously loaded SINIT AC module in order to unseal data sealed to a previously launched environment.
 If an SINIT AC module is to be changed (e.g. upgraded to the latest version), any secrets sealed to the current measured launch may require migration prior to launching via an updated SINIT AC module.
-It should be noted that server platforms typically carry an appropriate SINIT AC module update outside of system software control.
+It should be noted that server platforms typically carry an appropriate SINIT AC module within their BIOS, and that a BIOS update may result in an SINIT AC module update outside of system software control.
 For further discussion on this issue, see 4.3.1.

-The BIOS reserves a region of physically contiguous memory for the SINIT AC module, which it specifies through the TXT.SINIT.BASE and TXT.SINIT.SIZE Intel TXT configuration registers.
+The BIOS reserves a region of physically contiguous memory for the SINIT AC module, which it specifies through the TXT.SINIT.BASE and TXT.SINIT.SIZE Intel® TXT configuration registers.
 By convention, at least 192 KBytes of physically contiguous memory is allocated for the purpose of loading the SINIT AC module; this has increased to 320 Kbytes for latest generation processors.
 System software must use this region for any SINIT AC module that it loads.